 Linux System Administration Basics This document presents a collection of common issues and useful tips for Linux system administration.
 Whether you're new to system administration or have been maintaining systems for some time, we hope these tips are helpful regardless of your background or choice in Linux distributions.
 These tips cover some of the basic steps and issues encountered during the beginning of system configuration.
 We provide a general getting started guide for your convenience if you're new to Linode and basic Linux system administration.
 Additionally, you may find some of our other core Linux guides useful.
 Set the Hostname

 This is the largest set of group tests available identifying the best software that is available to download.
-The collection includes more than 170 different group tests, with comprehensive sections on internet, graphics, games, programming, science, office, utilities, and more.
+The collection includes more than 210 different group tests, with comprehensive sections on internet, graphics, games, programming, science, office, utilities, and more.
 Almost all of the software is released under a freely distributable license.
 Linux Group Tests - Part 1

 Apache Web server - Complete Guide Updated: February 1, 2011 This article includes a free PDF guide available for download!
 The Web server - Apache - Complete Guide was one of the many topics covered in a series of books that I started writing on Linux, the goal of which was to help any enthusiastic Windows user or a Linux newbie become a powerful, confident Linux professional.
 As a preview of what this series of books might have been, I decided to post a single Part on my website.

 Computer Borders Teenagers are leaving Facebook.
 Why?
 Because their parents are on it.
 [The Guardian]

 KDE and Gnome Comparison